jtljrdn/infinite-craft-clone/README.md

 - Next.js
 - MongoDB
-- OpenAI API (Currently GPT-4.0)
+- OpenAI API (Currently GPT-3.5-Turbo)
 - Vercel

 ## TODO

-- Add contact info
 - Spot for user to add their own openai token bc its expensive and im broke
-- Add user-facing errors